pantheon-systems/wp-redis/readme.txt

         $redis_server = array( 'host' => '127.0.0.1', 'port' => 6379, 'auth' => '12345' );

    On Pantheon this setting is not necessary.
+Your redis credentials are injected
 3. Engage thrusters: you are now backing WP's object cache with Redis.